SlicesOfPi/reddituserinfoscraper/README.md

 # Changelogs
 I am yet to create a "release", but these are more or less a more in depth guide to what I am pushing when pushing updates than the commit message.

+## 1.2.1 Changelog
++ Fixed 'iteratee'
++ Fixed timestamps.
++ Standardized my timstamps to ISO8601 standard that reddit uses.
++ Added comment ID to scrape data

+#### Todo:
+  * Add better error handling, so it will restart after a failure automatically (at least a few times and waiting a bit).
+(Clusters)
+  * Clean up code and add more commenting.
+  * Add tools to manipulate data

 ## 1.2.0 Changelog
 + Automatically delete userlistordered.txt on overwriting /r/all scrape.